rdpate/helpfile/about/about.md

 Comparison to Manpages
 ----------------------

-Manpages should contain more depth than help text and should be preferred when an overview is insufficient.
+Manpages will be preferred (as the accepted standard), but could be generated from help sections.
 This implementation defaults to "man 1 COMMAND" when used no help file is found and -c is specified.
+(Help could be installed into $PATH as a wrapper which always uses -c).
 However, help text is easier to specify, better fulfills its role, does not require installation into a global path, and isn't closely tied to terminal capabilities or restrictions.

 Text Format